leehaesung/My_Heart_Rate_For_Time_Series_Analysis/HowToConvertFromXML2CSV.md

-# How To Export & Convert From XML To CSV (HeatheKit data of Apple Watch):
+# How To Export & Convert From XML To CSV:

 ***